kl1nton/1_Applied_Basic_Science/3_Pathology.md

 ## Questions 3.101-3.110

 ### Q3.101
 A 45-year-old man who smokes 30 cigarettes a day is diagnosed with a non-small-cell lung cancer.
-On CT he has a 4cm tumour involving the left upper lobe bronchus, which is >2cm from the carina.
+On CT he has a 4cm tumour involving the left upper lobe bronchus, which is >2 cm from the carina.
 What tumour stage has this man got, according to the TNM staging system?

-	A. TIS
+	A. TIS (tumour-in-situ)
 	B. T1
 	C. T2
 	D. T3
 	E. T4

+#### Answer: A. TIS (tumour-in-situ) - ?

 ### Q3.102
-A 35-year-old man who has been a heavy smoker for the last 18 years complains of severe pain in both legs even at rest and has chronic ulceration of his toes.
+A 35-year-old man who has been a heavy smoker for the last 18 years complains of _severe pain in both legs_ even at rest and has _chronic ulceration of his toes_.
 Which of the following conditions is he most likely to have?

 	A. Wegener’s granulomatosis
 	B. Buerger’s disease
 	C. Kawasaki’s disease
 	D. Polyarteritis nodosa
 	E. Takayasu’s arteritis

+#### Answer: E. Takayasu’s arteritis - ?

 ### Q3.103
 Hamartomatous polyps in the colon are a feature of: